Wii Sports: Bundle or Stand-Alone?

 Logitech wireless controllers may look cool, but my experience with them has been quite disappointing.
 Hoping to make all my gaming as convenient as Game Cube sessions, I spent $40 a pop on three Logitech controllers, two PS2 and one Xbox.
 Before spending money I check out a product’s reviews and this purchase was no exception.
 Everyone seemed quite satisfied with the wireless controllers and people touted the merits of the Logitech brand; they were no Mad Katz.

 It turns out they’re no Nintendo, either.
 The Logitech controllers lose their connection significantly more frequently than the Nintendo made Wavebird controllers.
-Often this amounts to a mild annoyance but sometimes, depending on what I’m playing, it can lead to near instant death. → READ3R
+Often this amounts to a mild annoyance but sometimes, depending on what I’m playing, it can lead to near instant death. → Keep it warm.

 Polarity